-Here are the members of my regular 214 Squadron crew dressed in our bulky 'dry' immersion suits and looking really excited to be at RAF Leuchars on a cold and wet day some time in 1972/3.
-From left to right they are: Paul Cross, the navigator radar and a fine rugby player; Neil Flowerdew, the AEO; Ken Hulse the navigator radar/refuelling operator; and Alan Skelton the co-pilot.
+Image below: These were the members of my regular 214 Squadron crew dressed in our bulky 'dry' immersion suits and looking really excited to be at RAF Leuchars on a cold and wet day some time in 1972/3.
+From left to right they are: Paul Cross, the navigator and a fine rugby player; Neil Flowerdew, the AEO; Ken Hulse the navigator radar/refuelling operator; and Alan Skelton the co-pilot.
 We were there for one of the regular Operation Dragonfly detachments - described below.

-There have been regular reports in the media in recent years (c2015) about Russian Air Force aircraft entering UK airspace and being intercepted by the RAF.
-This sort of thing has being going on for decades - although the interlopers used to be Soviet Air Force aircraft.
-When I joined the Victor Tanker force in 1971 the RAF, as part of its commitment to NATO, had for many years been required to intercept all Soviet aircraft infringing the vast expanse of sky known as NATO Area 12, which stretched from the UK westwards halfway across the North Atlantic Ocean and northwards as far as our aircraft could safely go.
-The Soviet aircraft were not breaking any rules: the British Government just wanted to let the Soviet Government know that we knew they were there.
-Aerial meetings were mostly good-natured; often the RAF and Soviet crews would wave at each other, although I am not sure either the Soviet Air Force or the RAF officially approved of such familiarity.
-In November 2015, as I am editing this page, there are even reports of a mystery Soviet submarine lurking somewhere in UK waters.
-The RAF/RN have apparently been unable to find it because it seems we no longer have any anti-submarine warfare assets.
-How embarrassing!
+When I first joined the Victor Tanker force in 1971 as a brand-new captain, RAF Strike Command was required as part of its UK commitment to NATO, to intercept all Soviet aircraft infringing the vast expanse of sky then known as NATO Area 12.
+That area stretched from the UK westwards halfway across the North Atlantic Ocean, eastwards as far as the UK territorial boundaries, and northwards as far as our aircraft could safely go.
+The Soviet aircraft could, of course, have heralded the start of World War 3 but, fortunately, the ones I write about in this article, did not.
+The Soviet aircraft were not breaking any rules – bending the rules, maybe, since they did not, as far as I know, communicate with UK air traffic controllers.
+Nevertheless, the UK Government just wanted to let the Soviet Government know that we knew they were there.
+The aerial meetings were mostly good-natured; often the RAF and Soviet crews would wave at each other, although I am not sure either the Soviet Air Force or the RAF officially approved of such familiarity.

-When I was employed on Victor Tankers the Soviets operated Tu-95 aircraft (NATO designation Bear) from their bases near Murmansk on the Kola Peninsula close to the northern borders of Norway and Finland.
-There were, as far as I knew anyway, two versions of the Tu-95: the long-range bomber, Bear B, and a reconnaissance version, Bear D. Live intelligence was usually, but not always, available indicating when Soviet aircraft were on their way around North Cape (approximately 71N 26E) heading into NATO Area 12.
-It usually came from NATO radio and radar intercepts from stations which were conveniently situated quite close to the Soviet bases in the Murmansk area.
-The Bears were either on re-supply missions to the Soviet forces in Cuba or, more often, were simply coming out into the North Sea for training purposes and to see if they were spotted.
+In the 1970s, the Soviets operated Tu-95 aircraft (NATO designation Bear) from their bases near Murmansk on the Kola Peninsula close to the northern borders of Norway and Finland.
+There were two versions of the Tu-95: the long-range bomber, Bear B, and a reconnaissance version, Bear D. Live intelligence was usually, but not always, available indicating when Soviet aircraft were on their way around North Cape (approximately 71N 26E) heading into NATO Area 12.
+The intelligence usually came from NATO radio and radar intercepts from stations which were conveniently situated quite close to the Soviet bases in the Murmansk area but, for all I knew, there may have been other sources.
+The Bears were sometimes on re-supply missions to the Soviet forces in Cuba or, more often, were simply coming out into the North Sea for training purposes and to see if and when they were spotted.

-At some time during my Victor days, I forget exactly when, Operation Dragonfly was suddenly renamed Operation Suffrage.
-Certainly at Marham it was seen as a daft move, judging by the lengthy and heated discussions in squadron tea bars.
+At some time during my Victor days, I forget exactly when but about 1974, Operation Dragonfly was suddenly renamed Operation Suffrage.
+Certainly, at Marham it was seen as a daft move, judging by the lengthy and heated discussions in squadron tea bars.
 Everyone knew what Operation Dragonfly meant so why change it?
 It can't have been a security measure since even the Soviets knew what it meant - as I will relate on a later page.
 After only a few weeks it was changed back to Dragonfly and the Marham tea bars settled down again.

 Victor XH649 on Dragonfly duty on a frosty Winter day at RAF Leuchars, Note the line of RAF F4s in the distance.

-Each Victor squadron kept one crew on permanent standby (24/7 in modern parlance) at Marham for Operation Dragonfly.
-However, if a Soviet aircraft was detected late, when for example one suddenly appeared at low level coming around North Cape, or one was detected returning from a re-supply mission to Cuba, any airborne Victor tanker could be re-tasked in flight to provide refuelling facilities.
+Each of the three Victor squadrons kept one crew on permanent standby (24/7 in modern parlance) at Marham for Operation Dragonfly.
+However, if a Soviet aircraft was detected late, when for example one suddenly appeared at low level coming around North Cape, or one was detected returning from a re-supply mission to Cuba, any airborne Victor tanker could be re-tasked in flight to provide refuelling facilities for our interceptors.
 Those operations were then known as Dragonfly Mobile.
 Strike Command Operations would call up any tanker that was already operating in a suitable position and order it to discontinue what it was doing and change frequency to one of the Air Defence frequencies to be briefed on the new requirement.